markec12345678/castlekingdoms2027/ATTRIBUTION.md

 * Special thanks to PodeCaradox for helping with the rendering shaders and mouse to global coordinates transformation that accounts elevated terrain.

-* Special thanks to Lyzzzy for help deciphering the original Stronghold map format.
+* Special thanks to Lyzzzy for help deciphering the original Castle Kingdoms map format.

 * Special thanks to Vornicus for the WHCA* algorithm.